 Unmet need is calculated by subtracting the resources you are deemed to have available for your education from the costs of tuition and deemed living expenses.
-The difference is your "unmet need" (see pages 9-10).
+The difference is your "unmet need" (see page 8).
 Financial aid is distributed proportionate to the unmet need of all J.D. students applying for financial aid.

-Parental Deeming/Student Socio-Economic Index is not meant to capture actual parental contributions
+Student Socio-Economic Index is not meant to capture actual parental contributions